Suitters/pysui-flask/README.rst

     # Unique request identifier
     id: int

-    # Public key of account to sign
+    # Sui public key string of account to sign
     signer_public_key: str

     # Are they asked to sign as sender (1) or sponsor (2)